 Matrix rigidity is a determinant of mammary epithelial progenitor differentiation.
-Exposure of progenitors to mechanically tuned culture substrata revealed two fundamental changes that arise in MPP with age; (i) the mechanical 'trigger point' for activation of YAP/TAZ increases, and (ii) the YAP/TAZ-dependent differentiation programs become distinct.
-Culture of MPP from <30y women in the most compliant 2-D or 3-D conditions (100- 200Pa) enhanced LEP differentiation, whereas stiffer substrata (2300-3800Pa) favored MEP production.
+Exposure of progenitors to mechanically tuned culture substrata revealed two fundamental changes that arise in MPP with age: (1) the mechanical trigger point for activation of YAP/TAZ increases, and (2) the YAP/TAZ-dependent differentiation programs become distinct.
+Culture of MPP from <30year-old women in the most compliant 2D or 3D conditions (100-200 Pa) enhanced LEP differentiation, whereas stiffer substrata (2,300-3,800 Pa) favored MEP production.
 Older progenitors stochastically differentiated when exposed to a physiologically relevant elastic modulus range.
-Our results document the role of YAP/TAZ transcription factors as drivers of modulus-dependent differentiation in human mammary epithelial MPP, and suggest that YAP/TAZ activity favors MEP, and other basal cell types, differentiation.
-The basal cell types are not exclusive to MEP, and may include LEP that express K14 or other basal-associated markers, which we and others have observed(Santagata et al., 2014).
-Older MPP needed to be stressed with extraphysiologically stiff substrata to reveal their YAP/TAZ-dependent bias towards LEP, which was consistent with our observation in vivo that YAP tended to be located in LEP with increased age.
-In younger women YAP was in the nuclei of K14-expressing MEP, as well as the apical snouts of LEP.
-We previously demonstrated that post-menopausal LEP tend to express some K14, as well as other markers associated with MEP, and these new data suggest that age-dependent changes in YAP/TAZ activity may underlie that phenotype of aging.
+Our results document the role of YAP/TAZ transcription factors as drivers of modulusdependent differentiation in human mammary epithelial MPP and suggest that YAP/TAZ activity favors differentiation into MEP and other basal cell types.
+The basal cell types are not exclusive to MEP and may include LEP that express K14 or other basal-associated markers, which we and others have observed (Santagata et al., 2014).
+Older MPP needed to be stressed with extraphysiologically stiff substrata to reveal their YAP/TAZdependent bias toward LEP, which was consistent with our observation in vivo that YAP tended to be located in LEP with increased age.
+In younger women, YAP was in the nuclei of